anthonybastone1/ActiveDirectory-PowerShell/README.md

 <h1>Active Directory Home Lab - Adding Users with PowerShell</h1>

 <h2>Description</h2>
 This Active Directory home lab aims to design, implement, and secure an Active Directory environment using Windows Server 2019 and VirtualBox for virtualization.
 The project involves setting up a Domain Controller (DC) with dual NICs for outside internet and internal network communication, configuring DHCP and RAS/NAT services, and deploying a Windows 10 client machine for testing.
-A PowerShell script will automate the management of over 1,000 user accounts, removing the need to input users manually.
+A PowerShell script will automate the creation of over 1,000 user accounts, removing the need to input users manually.
 Lastly, the user accounts are tested to verify successful configuration.

-In this project, I created an Active Directory home lab using VirtualBox, Windows Server 2019, and a Windows 10 VM.
-Configuring and running this lab helped me better understand Windows networking and how Active Directory works.
-The lab consists of configuring two virtual machines, one acting as the DC that hosts Active Directory with two network adaptors that lead to the outside internet and internal network, and the other being the Client machine where Windows 10 is installed.
-In the end, over 1,000 users are created with a PowerShell script to streamline the process.

 <h2>Key Objectives</h2>